 We couldn’t believe it!

-I don’t even know what happened the rest of the ultrasound because we were in total shock.
+I don’t even know what happened the rest of the first ultrasound because we were in total shock.
 She did tell us that they shared a placenta but had their own amniotic sac, and they were identical twins.

 Our heads were swimming.